 The treehouse at Plummer Shores is a beautiful accommodation for four in Sanbornton, New Hampshire.
-If you’re looking for the ultimate retreat with modern amenities, then this is the Airbnb for you!
+If you’re looking for the ultimate retreat with modern amenities, then this is the vacation rental for you!

 Inside the treehouse, you’ll find a full bathroom with a shower, kitchenette, coffee maker, and a loft with two beds.
 There’s also a living space with a couch that transforms into a bed.
 Spend some time getting fresh air by reading out on the gorgeous patio.